openstreetmap/tirex/README.md

 There are some other tests in the 'test' directory.
 See the description at the beginning of the scripts for information on how to use them.

+## Using

+Tirex is intended to be a drop-in replacement for `renderd`.
+It maintains and processes a rendering queue and stores its output in a metatile directory structure on disk.
+(Other storage backends are not supported.)
+In order to use this to run a tile server, you will also need mod_tile to publish the tiles, as well as a data source for the backend to produce tiles from.
+The standard rendering backend is `backend_mapnik` which works with the `mapnik` library, and you will usually run that with an `openstreetmap-carto` map style pointed to an OpenStreetMap database populated with `osm2pgsql` - although Tirex itself is data source agnostic and you can use with without something other than OpenStreetMap if you wish.

+### Components

+In a running system you will usually have one instance of `tirex-master` that controls the rendering queue, and one instance of `tirex-backend-manager` that starts up backends as needed.
+The utility `tirex-status` allows you to watch what is going on with the queue, and `tirex-batch` can be used to enqueue render jobs.
+(In a standard tile server setup, `tirex-batch` would likely be used once initially to pre-render some tiles, but later render requests would come from `mod_tile` which is not part of Tirex.)

+### Configuration

+Tirex has a global configuration file in `/etc/tirex/tirex.conf`, then one renderer config file per rendering backend in `/etc/tirex/renderer/$NAME_OF_BACKEND.conf` and, if the backend supports multiple maps, one map config file per map in `/etc/tirex/renderer/$NAME_OF_BACKEND/$NAME_OF_MAP.conf`.

+https://wiki.openstreetmap.org/wiki/Tirex/Config has details about the available configuration options.